2020 StrongBodies Wisconsin Trainings

 Sites Appropriate to Run a StrongBodies Strength Training Program Include:

-Senior centers, hospital outpatient centers, cooperative extension services, offices on aging, assisted living facilities, independent retirement communities, community fitness centers with a large older population, places of worship, and other places where older adults convene.
+Senior centers, hospital outpatient centers, extension offices, offices on aging, aging and disability resource centers (ADRC), assisted living facilities, independent retirement communities, community fitness centers with a large population of older adults, places of worship, and other places where older adults convene.

 Experience and Credentials